lynnlilu/lynnlilu.github.io/_pages/cv.md

 ======
 * Oct.
 2018-present: Visiting Research Student
   * Rutgers, The State University of New Jersey
   * Duties included: Conduct research under the supervision of Porf.
-Yingying Chen.
+Yingying Chen at WINLAB and Department of Electrical and Computer Engineering.
 The joint Ph.D. training program is supported by China Scholarship Council.
 Currently, I am working on mmWave radar and relative application based on the radar sensor.
   * Supervisor: Prof. [Yingying Chen](http://www.winlab.rutgers.edu/~yychen/)

 * Aug.
 2015-present: Research Assistant